 After 50, muscles tend to become less flexible.
 To reduce your risk of injury, you'll want to warm up before working out. walking or time on an elliptical machine to get blood flowing to the muscles to make them pliable.

 The American College of Sports Medicine recommends people over 50 strength-train all major muscle groups at least two and up to four times per week to gain muscle.
 Allow at least 48 hours between strength-training workouts for full recovery.
 Overtraining can cause injuries and setbacks in your plan, which can lead to muscle loss.

 Try 10-Minute Workouts

 If you're in your 50s, chances are retirement is still a ways off.
 Plus, it's likely that you still have kids at home who demand your attention.
 Which means that it's probably not easy to make time for the gym.
 If that's the case, consider sneaking in ten-minute workouts throughout your day, suggests the National Institute on Aging.
-Your minimum goal should be 150 minutes of physical activity a week.
+Your minimum goal should be 150 minutes of moderate physical activity a week.

 What Do YOU Think?

 Are you in your 50s?
 Do you agree with these eating and exercise tips?
 Are there other questions you have for us?
 Leave a comment below and let us know.